moshiurmmr/Simple_Server_Client/README.txt

-Demonstration of a client-server model.
-Each client is spawned as an individual thread and connects to the server.
+Demonstration of multi-threaded client-server model.